What is Paid Family and Medical Leave (PFML)?

 What can I take paid leave for?

 Most Massachusetts employees are eligible for up to 26 weeks of combined family and medical leave per benefit year.
+You can take leave for a qualifying reason.
+A qualifying reason is the cause or event that makes you unable to work and eligible for Paid Family and Medical Leave benefits.

 A benefit year is 52 weeks starting on the Sunday prior to the first day of paid leave through any leave program.
 You can take more than one kind of leave in a benefit year, but the maximum amount of paid leave you can take in a benefit year is 26 weeks.